Eggshells have this great way of benefiting the garden and how we feed the soil is where we begin to calculate our successes and failures.

 Eggshells in Containers

 Eggshells can also be combined into planters.
 A good time to do this is when your establishing new containers or transplanting.

-They can even be added to houseplants because guess what?
-They need nutrients too and they can benefit from calcium.
+Shells can even be added to houseplants because guess what?
+They need nutrients too and will benefit from calcium.